 - On Macintosh OSX install Ubuntu under the Parallels virtual machine platform to install a virtual server locally.

 - Fire up a Ubuntu 18.04 LTS server on Azure.
 You can get free credit (USD200) from Microsoft to trial Azure.
 Then in the portal add a new Ubuntu 18.04 LTS server, creating a new resource group for it, providing a name for the virtual machine, a user name and a password, choosing a location (e.g., westus2), opening network port 22 for ssh connectivity, and choosing a machine size to suit your needs.
 Once created go to the portal and provide a DNS name from the overview page’s, DNS link.
 Connect to the server using ssh from a terminal to the DNS name, set the server up as below, then connect from X2Go.

 Once you connect to the VM the following initialisations of the new server can be useful, and will take about 10 minutes, depending on network connectivity.

 $ sudo apt-get install wajig $ wajig update $ wajig distupgrade $ wajig install gnome-terminal ubuntu-mate-desktop x2goserver python3-pip

-$ pip3 install mlhub $ ml $ ml configure $ ml available
+$ pip3 install mlhub $ ml # May need to log out and back in to find command. $ ml configure $ ml available

 See the Quick Start Guide for details.